Event Form

 Select your top three areas of academic interest:

 All Baker students must meet minimum world language proficiency through the beginning level (four years of a single high school world language or 3 hours of college-level credit) before graduation.
-In addition, students seeking a Bachelor of Arts degree rather than Bachelor of Science must meet a world language requirement through the intermediate level (four semesters of college-level credit).
+In addition, students seeking a Bachelor of Arts degree rather than a Bachelor of Science must meet a more advanced world language requirement, which for many students is the second level (two semesters of college-level credit).

 BC110 Course Selection